apache/spark/docs/sql-ref-functions-udf-aggregate.md

 ### Description

 User-Defined Aggregate Functions (UDAFs) are user-programmable routines that act on multiple rows at once and return a single aggregated value as a result.
 This documentation lists the classes that are required for creating and registering UDAFs.
-It also contains examples that demonstrate how to define and register UDAFs in Scala and invoke them in Spark SQL.
+It also contains examples that demonstrate how to define and register UDAFs in Scala/Spark SQL queries and invoke them in Spark SQL.

 ### Aggregator[-IN, BUF, OUT]